 An underactive thyroid, or hypothyroidism, is one of the most undiagnosed and misdiagnosed health issues.
 The most common form of hypothyroidism in the U.S. is Hashimoto’s Thyroiditis, which impacts an estimated 14 million people.
-Let’s learn more about the connection between Hashimoto’s and food with nutrition Expert and Hashimoto’s survivor Jessica Patel.
+Let’s learn more about the connection between Hashimoto’s and food.

 Hypothyroidism, an underactive thyroid, is one of the most unrecognized health conditions in the world.
 It is an epidemic that is sweeping the globe, yet doctors are failing to recognize and diagnose it properly.
 Many patients are falling through the cracks of mainstream medicine, and left to suffer debilitating and even life-threatening symptoms.